AmanYadav2369/Welcome-Web_App/README.md

 # Welcome-Web_App
-This Web Application based Project. &amp; I am using HTML, CSS, JAVASCRIPT, &amp; JSP.
+This is a Web Application based Project. &amp; I am using HTML, CSS, JAVASCRIPT, &amp; JSP.